World's Hottest Tour: Ticketmaster México controversy

-During the first show in Mexico City on December 9, 2022, a massive overselling of tickets by the company caused many fans to be denied entry into the concert.
-Ticktemaster México claimed that an "unprecedented" number of counterfeit tickets were being sold, which led to an overcrowded assistance to crash the operating system and consequently delaying the entrance to the venue.
-The Office of the Federal Prosecutor for the Consumer (PROFECO, for short) is seeking 100% refunds plus a 20% extra compensation for those affected.
+Prior to the first show in Mexico City, on December 9, 2022, what appeared to be a massive overselling of tickets through Ticketmaster caused many fans to be denied entry the day of the concert.
+Ticketmaster México claimed that an "unprecedented" number of counterfeit tickets were sold, which led to online overcrowding of the server and a subsequent crash of the operating system; consequentially, this fiasco delayed entrance to the venue for legitimate ticket-holders.
+The Office of the Federal Prosecutor for the Consumer (PROFECO) is seeking 100% compensation, plus a 20% added compensation for those affected.

 Set list

 This set list is representative of the show on 5 August 2022 in Orlando.
 It is not representative of all concerts for the duration of the tour.